Home Services Approach Insights About Contact

 Organizational Design for AI

 AI operating model design, cross-functional governance architecture, and decision authority structures.
-Scoped against the organizational findings of the AORI Diagnostic — ensuring structural change is sequenced before talent deployment begins.
+Scoped against the organizational findings of the AIR-O Diagnostic — ensuring structural change is sequenced before talent deployment begins.

 AI capability embedded within core business operations — with clear governance, decision authority, and performance accountability at every level.